 Over the years, I’ve written quite a bit about The Pasta Bowl Company.
-I’ve reviewed it on the site and if you follow me on various social media – you should – then you are aware that it is one of my favourite places to eat in the city of Gurgaon, India – where I live.
+I’ve reviewed it on social media, and it is one of my favourite places to eat in the city of Gurgaon, India – where I live.

 The Pasta Bowl Company has over the years become a sort of a comfort destination; I have a fair idea of what to expect in terms of the food – they change the menu seasonally, but the basics remain the same, the ambiance is cozy, the staff friendly, and sometimes that’s exactly what I am looking for when going out for a meal.